OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaSignalGenerator.rst

     .. _ocasignalgenerator_setfrequency1:

-    .. cpp:function:: OcaStatus SetFrequency1(OcaFrequency frequency)
+    .. cpp:function:: OcaStatus SetFrequency1(OcaFrequency Frequency)

-        Sets the value of the Frequency1 property.
-The return value indicates whether the property was successfully set.
+        Sets the value of the **Frequency1** property.

         This method has id ``4.2``.

-        - :cpp:expr:`frequency`: Input parameter.
+        - :cpp:expr:`Frequency`: Input parameter.

     .. _ocasignalgenerator_getfrequency2:

     .. cpp:function:: OcaStatus GetFrequency2(OcaFrequency &frequency, OcaFrequency &minFrequency, OcaFrequency &maxFrequency)

-        Gets the value of the Frequency2 property.
-The return value indicates whether the property was successfully retrieved.
+        Gets the value and limits of the **Frequency2** property..

         This method has id ``4.3``.